Wrelks-Quantum/wrelks.github.io/_algorithms/1 superdense.md

 ### The Receiver

 The receivers job is bit easier.
-All they have to do is take the untouched second qubit from the initiall bell state and the new encoded qubit from the sender and pass it through a 'reverse' bell circuit.
+All they have to do is take the untouched second qubit from the initial bell state and the new encoded qubit from the sender and pass it through a 'reverse' bell circuit.

 <div class="card">
   <div class="card__image">